gbif/hp-swissnatcoll/en/how-to-publish-data.md

 2. Click on **Image Upload** in the grey tab band of your dataset, then on **➕ Upload Images** in the middle of the page or on **📤Upload Images** in the top-right corner of the page.

---- A three-steps pop-up window has opened. ---
+--- A three-steps pop-up window _Upload Images_ has opened. ---

 1. (Step 1️⃣ of 3️⃣) Click on **Choose a file** to select your prepared ZIP file or drag and drop it if you have a folder window opened on your screen.
 2. Wait until the purple bar is full.